 Harmonized system.
 A method of classifying goods for international trade developed by the Customs Cooperation Council (now the World Customs Organization).

-Harmonized Tariff Schedule of the United States (HTSUS).
-An organized listing of goods and their duty rates, developed by the U.S. International Trade Commission, which is used by CBP as the basis for classifying imported products, including establishing the duty to be charged and providing statistical information about imports and exports.
+Harmonized Tariff Schedule of the United States Annotated (HTSUSA).
+An organized listing of goods and their duty rates, developed by the U.S. International Trade Commission, as the basis for classifying imported products.